 The late Professor Calestous Juma of the Harvard, Kennedy School interested in innovation for development in The New Harvest: Agricultural Innovation in Africa, the ability of the continent to feed itself will depend largely on the extent to which it is able to harness the world’s scientific and technological knowledge and put it to local uses.

 Access to timely information by rural communities cannot only increase agricultural productivity but enhance social and economic development many farmers in rural areas lack basic access to information.

 According to the Africa Human Development Report 2012 –Towards a food secure future, it says, “With real-time information on prices, transport costs and demand, farmers can adjust their production and marketing and increase their efficiency.”

 It adds that “Information can also reduce food price volatility by better integrating rural markets, and it can expose unscrupulous traders, making it harder for them to cheat farmers.
 When farmers, transporters, sellers, and buyers communicate regularly and rapidly, prices become more transparent, transaction times fall and the bargaining power of small producers increases.”

-There is a need to bring the knowledge and perspective of farmers together with decision makers at other levels.
-It is crucial that research in agriculture, food security, and climate change conditions to improve and deliver to allow more confident decision making and allocation of limited resources to all.
+There is a need to bring the knowledge and perspective of farmers together with decision-makers at other levels.
+It is crucial that research in agriculture, food security, and climate change conditions improve and deliver to allow more confident decision making and allocation of limited resources to all.